Thick and smooth maple syrup with a rich maple flavor. Skip the store bought syrup and easily make your own at home with just 5 simple ingredients!

-I absolutely love to make my own maple syrup.
+I absolutely love to make my own homemade maple syrup alternative.
 It’s super simple and tastes amazing on so many different breakfast recipes.
-I also make a buttermilk syrup, but there’s just something about a classic pancake syrup that can’t be beat.
-Yum!
+There is just something about a classic pancake syrup that can’t be beat.

-This maple syrup recipe comes from my Grandma Ina and is such a yummy addition to any breakfast or brunch!
-It tastes so fresh and delicious and is perfect on top of pancakes, french toast, German pancakes, crepes and waffles.
+This imitation maple syrup recipe comes from my Grandma Ina, tastes so much better than store bought and is perfect for topping homemade pancakes, French toast, German pancakes, crepes and Belgian waffles.

 Ingredients

-- Honey: I like to use honey because of it’s flavor, but you can use corn syrup if preferred.
+- Honey: I like to use honey because of its flavor, but you can use corn syrup.
+Using honey over corn syrup does make the consistency thinner, so stick with corn syrup if you like your syrup on the thicker side.

 - Vanilla extract: I love the extra flavor that vanilla extract adds.